 The aggregate results imply utility and are reported as summary in Table 1.
-Results show that those providers are able to reach an utilization rate of 99% and achieve gains both from the in-house instances and from those obtained by exercising the option's rights from other providers of the federation.
+Results show that those providers are able to reach an utilization rate of 95% and achieve gains both from the in-house instances and from those obtained by exercising the option's rights from other providers of the federation.
 Taking these results together, four points stand out in this simulation.
 First, is the profit made from exercising options.
 To interpret this, note that in our approach, providers buy the options that its exercise price are less than their own VM provisioning price.
-As observed, providers were able to meet 86% of an incoming requests by inhouse provisioning and outsourced

-14% of their demands to the federation, in which are fully provisioned to celebrating 8.7% more profit.
+As observed, providers were able to meet 86% of an incoming requests by inhouse provisioning and outsourced 14% of their demands to the federation, in which are fully provisioned to celebrating 8.7% more profit.
 Second, is the achievement over the QoS agreed with the client for resource delivery.
 For both reserved and on-demand, no QoS violation (no unmet request) is detected.
 Third, as our results indicate, the value of pricing elasticity of demand (PEoD) is kept less than 1 denoting that the demand became "price inelastic" serving to increasing demand, regardless of the asset price oscillation.
 From the federation perspective (resource suppliers side), the value of pricing elasticity of provisioning (PEoP) is more than 1 denoting that the provisioning became "price elastic" indicating the providers are flexible enough to adapt the amount of resources they provision.
 These values are consistent with the number of options purchased and exercised, leading to more economies of scale.
 Finally, is the utilization value, which is considerable.
 This indicates that optimal utilization of resources is achieved to exploit the efficiency and accuracy of our model.

 To form a basis for comparison, our next two figures depict the dependencies between option pricing elasticity and its demand and provisioning.
-Fig. 4, shows how CAPT controls the option pricing elasticity and converges to a more stable price smoothly.
+Figure 4, shows how CAPT controls the option pricing elasticity and converges to a more stable price smoothly.
 Our approach finds the optimal option price of the federated resource in the Cloud to come to an equilibrium between PEoD and PEoP.
 The asset equilibrium price occurs when the supply resource pool matches the aggregate demand indicating an optimal resource utilization.
-From the provisioning perspective, as shown in Fig. 5, it can be seen, that a 21% increase (using midpoint method) in the asset price leads to a 35% increase in quantity provisioned.
-This indicates an elastic supply.
+From the provisioning perspective, the PEoP over 1 indicates an elastic supply.
 Since the asset pricing elasticity is controlled, we see a synchronous correlation between price and supply changes.
 As a result, the total revenue moves in the direction of price change.